 (1) Subject to this Act and the rules of the co-operative, the business of a co-operative is to be managed by a board of directors.

+(2A) The board must consist of at least 3 directors (not counting alternates of directors) and at least 2 of the directors must be ordinarily resident in Australia.

 (2) The board of directors may exercise all the powers of the co-operative that are not, by this Act or the rules of the co-operative, required to be exercised by the co-operative in a general meeting or by postal ballot.

 (3) The acts of a director are valid despite any defect that may afterwards be discovered in his or her appointment or qualification.

+[Section 197 amended by No. 7 of 2016 s.
+56.]

 198. Election of directors

 (1) Except as provided in subsections (2), (3) and (4), the directors of a co-operative are to be elected in the manner specified in the rules of the co-operative.